Each module contains 3 ECTS. You choose a total of 10 modules/30 ECTS in the following module categories:

 - Complex Networks

-Students understand how to use database technologies and data analysis tools and languages to process large data collections.
+Students understand how to use data analysis tools to process large, structured and heterogeneous data collections.

-- They know the main tools to address analysis of large data sets
+- They know the main tools and techniques to address the analysis of large data sets

-- They will learn and use the most common classification techniques
+- They learn and use the most common classification techniques

-- They will learn methods for processing and clustering with the purpose of effective analysis
+- They learn methods for processing and clustering with the purpose of effective analysis

 - They can reuse the material acquired in this course in their own working environment and apply them to solve their specific problems